 Students wishing to drive to school must register their vehicle in the office and obey all parking rules listed below.
-A parking tag will be issued to students.
+A parking tag will be issued to students based on their grade level and parking zone.
 The student parking lot is the only area designated for student vehicles.